-As we transform our railroad into the best version of itself, our values will continue guiding us: Our passion for performance will help us win; our high ethical standards will ensure we don't win at the expense of any one stakeholder; and teamwork will guarantee we win as a team.
+As we transform our railroad into the safest, most reliable and most efficient in North America, our values will continue guiding us: Our passion for performance will help us win; our high ethical standards will ensure we don't win at the expense of any one stakeholder; and our teamwork will make sure we win together.

 Unified Plan 2020

-Union Pacific launched its new operating plan called Unified Plan 2020 Oct.
-1. The plan implements Precision Scheduled Railroading (PSR) principles and is an important part of our objective to operate a safe, reliable and efficient railroad.
+Union Pacific faced several headwinds in 2019, including international trade uncertainty and a 6% decline in carloadings from 2018.
+Despite that, we transformed our transportation plan and service product in a way that only happens once in a generation.
+Unified Plan 2020 is working, and it's putting us in charge of our future.
+The plan implements Precision Scheduled Railroading (PSR) principles and is an important part of our objective to operate a safe, reliable and efficient railroad.

 While PSR has been implemented at other North American railroads, we took a clean-sheet approach to develop our plan.
 We incorporated the experience and expertise of employees closest to the work, including those in the field.
 Unified Plan 2020 encompasses the following principles:

 - Shifting the focus of operations from moving trains to moving cars.